Skip to content ↓

 • A C2 is a serious incident of open defiance.
 Entering a C2 will alert a member of staff to collect the pupil and take them to Reset for a 24 hour placement.

-• Staff are required to phone home to discuss the incident so parents are clear as to why the Reset placement is necessary.
+• When a pupil has to be removed from a lesson, staff are required to phone home to discuss the incident so parents are clear as to why the Reset placement was necessary.

 *In response to serious incidents of misbehaviour it is correct for steps to be omitted in order to effect a timely and proportionate response.